codelingo/config/README.md

 List of `owner` strings identifying groups of repos where we always want CodeLingo employees to have access, so long as the repos have CodeLingo installed.

+### priorityUsers.json

+List of `owner` strings identifying users where we always want to be pinged on slack about there activity.